-Shared Custody vs. Sole Custody
+Shared Child Custody vs. Sole Child Custody

 “Joint custody” and “sole custody” are often misunderstood in Illinois.
 In fact, Illinois no longer uses “custody” for divorce cases; instead, a Judgment is entered allocating parental responsibilities and parenting time.
 “Custody” never included time spent with a child.
 Custody, which often led to fights over “joint” vs. “sole” custody, means the parent or parents with the right to make important decisions about the children.
-Instead of arguing over who gets “custody,” we now allocate the responsibilities of “significant decisions.”
+Instead of arguing over who gets “Child Custody,” we now allocate the responsibilities of “significant decisions.”
 These decisions include (1) Education, (2) Health Care, (3) Religion, and (4) Extracurricular Activities.
 That’s it!

 Illinois law is silent on the presumption of “joint custody,” although most judges prefer that the parents share parenting responsibilities and decisions to the greatest extent possible.
 However, before the shared-or-sole question can be answered, there are some important preliminary matters to resolve.

-Parental Alienation Syndrome
+Child Custody – Parental Alienation Syndrome

 As a general rule, divorce usually harms the parent-child relationship to some extent.
-Since a sustainable shared custody arrangement is based on co-parenting, parental alienation syndrome (“PAS”) is a significant roadblock in this area.
+Since a sustainable shared child custody arrangement is based on co-parenting, parental alienation syndrome (“PAS”) is a significant roadblock in this area.

 Extreme cases often make the headlines.
 In the autumn of 2015, in a case from nearby Minnesota, a woman was arrested and charged with three counts of felony deprivation of parental rights for her alleged involvement in a bizarre child kidnapping scheme.
 After a court awarded custody of two teenage girls to an allegedly abusive father (allegations which he denies and a court-ordered expert could not substantiate), the mother supposedly arranged for the girls to go into hiding on a remote property owned by a woman with connections to the Protective Parent Movement.